-The project has started in mid-2020, but the process is aimed at further developing the violence and crime prevention knowledge built up in the course of the GIZ-VCP programme with its partners and the work around area-based violence prevention intervention.
+To date both pathways have managed to build a robust, engaged community despite only meeting virtually.
+In the coming months, the two municipalities selected for mentorship and the Community Development Fund will implement their violence prevention interventions.
+The process is aimed at further developing the violence and crime prevention knowledge built up in the course of the GIZ-VCP programme with its partners and the work around area-based violence prevention intervention.
 It is also envisioned to embed this knowledge institutionally within relevant national government departments, key municipalities and within civil society to ensure sustainability as well as to mobilise local violence prevention intervention thinking in order to address community violence and crime prevention challenges exacerbated by the Covid-19 pandemic.

 What we have learned

-During the development of the Guides to Designing Area-Based Violence Prevention intervention we have learned that integrating long-term interventions for effective violence prevention in municipal planning mechanism that respond to localized challenges and knowledge is key.
+During the development of the Guides to Designing Area-Based Violence Prevention Interventions we have learned that integrating long-term interventions for effective violence prevention in municipal planning mechanism that respond to localized challenges and knowledge is key.
 Moreover, it is important to have strong community ownership and participation on area-based violence prevention interventions.
-The six guides, with each a specific topic, seek to unlock working holistically on a whole-of-society approach, as well as working on evidence-based and integrated approaches to sustainable violence prevention interventions.